Daffodils in Raleigh

 Southern Picnics’ Annual Daffodil Photoshoot

-Our annual complimentary picnic photoshoot in the daffodil field is right around the corner!
+Our annual complimentary picnic photoshoot in the daffodil field occurs every year once the daffodils reach peak bloom!
 This event is free and open to the public and is our way of saying thank you for all of the support we’ve received from the community.

 Daffodil Common Questions